rahul0705/rahul0705.github.io/README.md

 retain evidence for 14 days.
 A failure marks the workflow failed after publishing; it does not roll back the deployment.

 Run `DEPLOYMENT_URL=https://www.rahulmohandas.com npm run test:smoke` to check production, or `npm run test:smoke` to check the local production preview.
-These checks also run before deployment as part of the regular browser suite.
+The smoke suite has a separate Playwright configuration;
+the regular browser suite exercises the full behavior without repeating these smaller deployment checks.